-- h.
-Application Procedure - 1) The Historic district Commission shall prepare Application Forms and Adopt Rules of Procedure in accordance with RSA 676:1 prior to beginning its formal work. - 2) Applications must be submitted to the Historic District Commission for a Certificate of Approval, in accordance with the schedule established by The Commission, prior to any work to be performed. - i.
-Public Hearings - The Historic District Commission shall conduct a public hearing on all Applications for Certificates of Approval, using the procedures in RSA 676:4. - 2) The Commission shall review the application using the criteria set forth In Section VI and then shall act to approve, approve with conditions, or disapprove the application. - j.
-Issuance of Certificate of Approval or Notice of Disapproval - 1) At the conclusion of its review, the Commission shall issue in writing a Certificate of Approval or Notice of Disapproval within forty five (45) days of the filing of the application, unless the applicant agrees, in writing, to a longer Review period. - 2) Failure to render a decision within the specified time period shall be deemed to constitute approval by the Commission.
+- 1) The Historic District Commission shall conduct a public hearing on all applications for Certificates of Approval, using the procedures in RSA 676:4. - 2) The Commission shall review the application using the criteria set forth In Section VI and then shall act to approve, approve with conditions, or disapprove the application. - Issuance of Certificate of Approval or Notice of Disapproval - At the conclusion of its review, the Commission shall issue in writing a Certificate of Approval or Notice of Disapproval within forty five (45) days of the filing of the application, unless the applicant agrees, in writing, to a longer Review period. - 2) Failure to render a decision within the specified time period shall be deemed to constitute approval by the Commission.